Church of St Mary the Virgin

 About Claire Alcock, our Curate

 Welcome to the Church page of the village website.
-I am the Associate Priest with responsibility for St Mary’s, Whitchurch on Thames and St John’s, Whitchurch Hill.
-I took up the post in 2010 after being ordained at Christchurch in Oxford; I’m married to Chris and we have three children.
+I am the priest with responsibility for St Mary’s, Whitchurch on Thames and St John’s, Whitchurch Hill.
+We’re part of the Langtree Group of churches with our Rector, Kevin, living in Checkendon.
+Whitchurch is a House for Duty (part time) post.

 What is the Church for?
 A good question, particularly in the 21st Century when a lot of people are unsure of the role of faith in society.

-The church is, simply, a gathering of people with Christ at the centre.
-We seek to worship God and be a Christian family looking outward to bless our community with the love of Christ.
+The church is, simply, a gathering of people who are witness to the life and call of Jesus Christ.
+We seek to be a Christian family looking outward to bless our community with the love of Christ.
 We do this by gathering on Sundays and at other times in the week, to pray, learn and serve; and to find ways of communicating God’s love to people in all walks of life.

 Revd.
 Claire Alcock